signal-noise/use-api/README.md

 If you need a simple way to load data quickly this is for you.
 It allows you to very easily request data from any endpoint and have it avaliable in your React application.

 You can optionally specify a polling interval and manually trigger a refresh.
-It also gracefully cancels any open requests if you decide to change the URL and restarts timers if the polling interval changes.
+It also restarts timers if the polling interval changes.

 ```javascript
 const { data, loading, error, refresh } = useApi("https://some-api.com", 10000);
 ```

+## Compatibility

+Please note this hook is built upon [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and may need polyfilling (specifically in Internet Explorer).

 ## Installation